 Its very easy for your budget to balloon to unexpected proportions once you start looking at all the beautiful features and materials your bathroom can potentially have.
 However, splurging on a $2,000 dollar toilet or a custom marble countertop may not necessarily be a wise move from a financial stand point.

-As it turns out, small bath remodels that cost under $10,000, bring back the highest ROI at resale.
+As it turns out, a bathroom remodel that cost under $10,000, brings back the highest ROI at resale.
 In hot markets, you can get as much as 99-102% of your investment back!

-On the other hand, upscale remodels that cost around $20,000 or more fair a lot worse when it comes to returns.
-At resale, these fancy bathrooms only make back around 70-75% of the total spent.
+On the other hand, upscale projects that cost around $20,000 or more fair a lot worse when it comes to returns.
+At resale, these fancy bathrooms only make back 70-75% or less of the total spent.